-For the last eight years, we’ve watched with special attention the evolution of web ecosystems like Ruby and Ruby on Rails, which is one of our go-to tools for backend infrastructure to support both web and mobile applications.
+For the last eight years, we’ve watched with special attention the evolution of web ecosystems like Ruby and Ruby on Rails, which is one of the go-to tools for backend infrastructure that we use on both web and mobile app development.

 Eight years is a long time in the life of any technology on a never-ending evolution process.
 For that reason, we’ve seen projects built in the almost forgotten Rails 3.1 on top of Ruby 1.9, without keyword arguments or safe navigation operators, to the most recent Rails 5.2.2 on Ruby 2.5.3.
 Now add several different versions of gems and a dash of package’s dependencies – on top of different operating systems – and we get a myriad of project environments.

 In such scenarios, setting up a development environment that allows replication of the conditions to reproduce a bug, or even having a quick way of checking the current state of the project in order to estimate the effort of introducing a new feature becomes a critical and urgent task.

 Switching between projects with different configurations and environments becomes harder, and transitioning to old projects in order to provide a hot-fix turns into a dreadful and frustrating task.

 This is because the setup of old projects takes longer than the time to reproduce, fix and deploy a new hot-fix.

 It became evident that there was a need to preserve the development environment in a portable and confined manner, allowing a smoother transition between projects.